 How to Live Stream a Church Service

-Churches and houses of worship bring people together through religion and the faithful community.
+Live Streaming for Churches and houses of worship bring people together through religion and the faithful community.
 People find salvation, relief, and hope in their religion.
-However, with so many restrictions around the world, gatherings and spiritual reunions have been seriously affected.
+With so many restrictions around the world, gatherings and spiritual reunions have been seriously affected.

 Although we are currently going through the most difficult time as a world-wide community, the inability to attend our weekly services have made it difficult to connect with our communities.
 The only thing that people have had left is their faith that all this will end soon.

-Fortunately for the technology we have today, it has made this pandemic so much better to handle than past pandemics.
+Fortunately for the technology we have today, it has made this pandemic easier to handle than past pandemics.
 We can now be in contact with our loved ones and continue the lives we previously had online.
 Thanks to live-streaming, the same applies to faith communities and houses of worship.
 Although we are no longer able to attend in-person services, we can still continue attending online.

 As a preacher, imam, rabbi, or any other member of congregation, you know that continuing your services to followers is more important now than ever before.
 For this reason, we present to you a video streaming solution.
 In just a few easy steps, you can go live in less than 10 minutes by following the instructions in this article, or by following the guided video tutorial at the end of this article.